 Also, don’t hesitate to negotiate.
 Many will ask for lower prices – if you know how much you’re making per month, you can easily calculate if it’s worth setting the price lower or not.

 9. Check in / Your Place / Check out

 Now that people are coming, your job is not over.
 You must make sure that the place they’re visiting is as clean as possible and that all the equipment is working.

 It’s better to remove appliances that are broken: people will accept a place without a microwave (as long as it’s not explicitly mentioned in the listing/photos), but everybody will complain if there is one that’s not working!

 The check in and check out processes are also extremely important: make sure that you always give your guests complete directions on how to get to your place and, if possible, meet them at the train station, airport or at least the public transportation station that they’re using to get to you (unless they come by taxi).

 The least you can do is make sure that you are at the place when they arrive, no matter what time it is.
 Be prepared for delays, because they will often happen and always greet them with a smile and be polite.

-The check out is also extremely important: you should have a check out time set, but you should offer them a late check out option if possible (most likely, your place won’t be fully booked and you won’t have people coming the same day or the next day, so you should have enough time to do the cleaning).
+The check out is also extremely important: you should have a check out time set, but you should offer them a late check out option if possible.
+Try to find solutions and prepare to have guests leaving literally at all times of the day (and night).

 Make the check out process as simple as possible (such as them dropping the keys in a mailbox) or if you want to personally collect they keys, make sure to get there BEFORE the agreed time, by about 10 minutes.